ModelSaber/ModelSaber.API/README.md

 ## Development Environment

-Go to the [ModelSaber](https://github.com/modelsaber/modelsaber) and run `git clone [Repo Link] --recurse-submodules` in your favourite IDE, CLI or git client.
+Go to the [ModelSaber](https://github.com/modelsaber/modelsaber) repo and run `git clone [Repo Link] --recurse-submodules` in your favourite IDE, CLI or git client.